andrejordan/pokemon-list/README.md

 # iOS Interview Project

-This is the base project for the iOS interview at Wonolo.
+This is the base project for the iOS interview with improved architecture.

 I completed the refactors discussed in the interview with Cesar! 😊